JohnnyYeeee/math_prog_synth_env/README.md

 pip install -e math_prog_synth_env
 ```

+```python
+import gym
+# the first time running this may take awhile (particularly to download the data)
+env = gym.make('math_prog_synth_env:math-env-v0', config_file='params.yaml')
+```

 Before running the environment several pre-requisites need to be completed:

 - The raw data (https://storage.googleapis.com/mathematics-dataset/mathematics_dataset-v1.0.tar.gz) needs to be downloaded
 - The data needs to be split into train/val/test sets
 - A tokenizer needs to be created

 Upon running `gym.make('math_prog_synth_env:math-env-v0', config_file='params.yaml')` a check is performed to determine if the last step (tokenizer creation) has been completed.
 If not then all 3 steps will be automatically completed.

-```python
-import gym
-# the first time running this may take awhile (particularly to download the data)
-env = gym.make('math_prog_synth_env:math-env-v0', config_file='params.yaml')
-```

-All other code we used for training algorithms can be found at: https://github.com/joepalermo/dm_math_solvers

 ## Run unit tests